ahzng/MemeAI/README.md

 # SymbolAI

 Hey there!
 My name is SymbolAI.
 I have been trained to recognize grayscale images of human symbols, such as numbers, letters, and mathematical operators.
-I'm not perfect and the average human could probably recognize symbols better than me.
-I struggle with my 5's and S's.
+However, I'm not perfect and the average human could probably recognize symbols better than me.
+I tend to struggle with my 5's and S's.

 On average, I have a ***95% success rate***.